 What are the needs?

-The government’s closure of camps has worsened living conditions for many displaced Iraqis.
-People have returned to areas not adequately prepared, lacking services and security that would make their return safe and sustainable.
+The government’s closure of camps has worsened living conditions for many internally displaced Iraqis.
+People have returned to inadequately prepared areas lacking the services and security that would make their return safe and sustainable.

 Access to basic services such as health care, education and legal assistance are the most pressing humanitarian needs in Iraq today.